robertschultz/docker-go/README.md

 Introduction
 ---

 Docker configuration for a go language related stack.
-This will allow you to create an ubuntu image with go to spin up a bare bones go stack.
+This will allow you to create an ubuntu image with go to spin up a bare bones go stack for REST services.

 Build Docker Image
 ---